SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop Scenes: Dataset Details

 \section{Dataset Details}

-To demonstrate the capabilities of SynTable, we generated a sample synthetic dataset, SynTable-Sim, using our pipeline, for training and evaluating UOAIS models.
-Note that users can also generate other custom datasets that meet the specific requirements of their application using SynTable.
+To demonstrate the capabilities of SynTable, we generated a sample synthetic dataset of cluttered tabletop scenes, SynTable-Sim, using our pipeline, to train and evaluate UOAIS models.
+Note that users can also generate other custom datasets that meet the specific requirements of their application using the SynTable pipeline.